NeCTAR-RC/crams-migration/README.md

 This will create ".tox/" directory, to activate the virtualenv run:

 		source .tox/bin/activate

+## Setting up source database
+The migration requires the keystone user list for it to map the keystone users to their allocation request.

+A keystone user dump in csv form must be included in the "keystone_user" directory.
+The csv file only needs the "ID" and "Name" fields.

 ## To run migration:
 Setup the source and target database in: